The Elements of Differentiable Programming: Inverse-Hessian vector product

 For a given matrix $H \in \RR^{P \times P}$, solving $H \v = \u$ can be done with decomposition methods (LU, QR, Cholesky) in $O(P^3)$ time.
 For matrix-free methods such as CG or GMRES, the cost per iteration is $O(P^2)$.
 Since they theoretically solve the linear system in $O(P)$ iterations, the cost to obtain an exact solution is theoretically the same, $O(P^3)$.

 However, CG or GMRES differ from decomposition methods in that they are iterative methods, meaning that, at each iteration, they get closer to a solution.
 Unlike decomposition methods, this means that we can stop them before an exact solution is found.
 In practice, the number of iterations required to find a good approximate solution depends on the matrix.
 Well conditioned matrices require only few iterations.
 Badly conditioned matrices lead to some numerical instabilities for CG, so that more than $P$ iterations may be needed to get a good solution.
 In contrast, decomposition methods proceed in two steps: first they build a decomposition of $H$ at a cost of $O(P^3)$, and second they solve a linear system at a cost of $O(P^2)$, by leveraging the structure.
-LU and QR decompositions are known to be generally more stable and are therefore often preferred in practice, when we can access entries of H at no cost.
+LU and QR decompositions are known to be generally more stable and are therefore often preferred in practice, when we can access entries of $H$ at no cost.

 If we do not have access to the Hessian $H$, but only to its HVP, accessing entries of $H$ comes at a prohibitive cost.
 Indeed, entries of $H$ can still be recovered from HVPs, since $\e_i^\top H \e_j = H_{i,j}$, but accessing each row or column of $H$ costs one HVP (matrix-vector product).
 To access the information necessary to use a decomposition method, we therefore need $P$ calls to HVPs before being able to actually compute the solution.
 For the same number of calls, CG or GMRES will already have found an approximate solution.
-In addition, a CG method does not require to store any memory.
+In addition, a CG method does not require storing the matrix in memory.